andrewstiefel/andrewstiefel.com/about.md

 * [LinkedIn](https://www.linkedin.com/in/andrewstiefel/) – professional stuff
 * [Medium](https://medium.com/@andrewstiefel/) – words
 * [GitHub](https://github.com/andrewstiefel/) – code

-This domain has been my online home for many years, manifesting at times as a personal blog or portfolio.
-Today it's where I share my thoughts about marketing, content, and creativity.

 In case you were wondering, this site is: